Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: FloWM Experiment Details: 3D Dynamic Block World

 \subsection{Transformer Details}

 The ViT Encoder takes in both image input tokens and the FoV-selected map latent tokens, and processes them together in the self-attention window.
-We use a patch size of 16 to patchify the image before a sin-cos absolute position embedding is added \citep{vaswani2023attentionneed}.
-The map latent tokens are also added together with a sin-cos absolute position embedding based on the position in the 2d map.
-Notably, these two are different embeddings and represent different spatial coordinates, one is of the image patch location, and the other is of the world location relative to the agent.
+We use a patch size of 16 to patchify the image before a sin-cos absolute position embedding is added \citep{vaswani2017attention}.
+The map latent tokens are also added together with a sin-cos absolute position embedding based on the position in the 2D map.
+Notably, these two are different embeddings and represent different spatial coordinates: one is of the image patch location, and the other is of the world location relative to the agent.
+The encoder then produces a separate output for each velocity channel.
+While this violates the `trivial-lift' requirement of the equivariance proof, in practice this is simply an overparameterization, and the model has the ability to resort to this trivial lift if it is beneficial.
+Given the encoder already has to learn to become equivariant in this setting, we find these additional degrees of freedom do not hurt model performance.

 The ViT Decoder starts with a copy of a learnable $\mathrm{[MASK]}$ token at each patch location in the image, added with position embeddings representing the patch location in pixel space.
 Then it uses cross attention between the selected tokens in the Field of View of the updated hidden state $\mathrm{FoV}(h_{t+1})$ to make a prediction of the observation at the next timestep, $\hat f_{t+1}$.